Renewable Energy Buyers

 A group of large energy buyers developed the Buyers’ Principles to spur progress on renewable energy and to add their perspective to the future of the U.S. energy and electricity system.
 WRI and WWF facilitated their efforts.

 WRI and WWF publicly launched the principles in July 2014 with 12 signatories.
-By June 2018, 75 companies had signed on, representing over 69 million MWh of annual demand by 2020.
+By June 2018, 75 companies had signed on, representing over 69 million MWh of annual demand in 2020.
 To learn more, visit buyersprinciples.org.